Sarah Josepha Hale: Career

 Hale founded the Seaman's Aid Society in 1833 to assist the surviving families of Boston sailors who died at sea.

 Louis Antoine Godey of Philadelphia wanted to hire Hale as the editor of his journal Godey's Lady's Book.
 He bought the Ladies' Magazine, now renamed American Ladies' Magazine, and merged it with his journal.
 In 1837, Hale began working as editor of the expanded Godey's Lady's Book, but insisted she edit from Boston while her youngest son, William, attended Harvard College.
 She remained editor at Godey's for forty years, retiring in 1877 when she was almost 90.
 During her tenure at Godey's, several important women contributed poetry and prose to the magazine, including Lydia Sigourney, Caroline Lee Hentz, Elizabeth F. Ellet, Eliza Cook, and Frances Sargent Osgood.
-Other notable contributors included Nathaniel Hawthorne, Oliver Wendell Holmes, Washington Irving, James Kirke Paulding, William Gilmore Simms, and Nathaniel Parker Willis.
-During this time, she became one of the most important and influential arbiters of American taste.
-In its day, Godey's, with no significant competitors, had an influence unimaginable for any single publication in the 21st century.
+Other notable contributors included Nathaniel Hawthorne, Oliver Wendell Holmes, Washington Irving, James Kirke Paulding, William Gilmore Simms, Nathaniel Parker Willis, and Edgar Allan Poe, During this time, she became one of the most important and influential arbiters of American taste.
+In its day, Godey's, with no significant competitors, had an influence unimaginable for any single publication in the 19th century.
 Its readership was the largest of its day, boasting over 150,000 subscribers both North and South.
 Both Godey's and Sarah herself were considered the largest influences on American life of the day.
 She had many famous quotes of the day that espoused her way of thinking.
 The magazine is credited with an ability to influence fashions not only for women's clothes, but also in domestic architecture.
 Godey's published house plans that were copied by home builders nationwide.

 During this time, Hale wrote many novels and poems, publishing nearly fifty volumes by the end of her life.
 Beginning in the 1840s, she also edited several issues of the annual gift book The Opal.

 Final years and death

 Hale retired from editorial duties in 1877 at the age of 89.
 The same year, Thomas Edison spoke the opening lines of "Mary's Lamb" as the first speech ever recorded on his newly invented phonograph.
 Hale died at her home, 1413 Locust Street in Philadelphia, on April 30, 1879.
-A blue historical marker exists at 922 Spruce St. She is buried in a simple grave in the Laurel Hill Cemetery in Philadelphia, Pennsylvania.
+A blue historical marker exists at 922 Spruce St. She is buried in the Laurel Hill Cemetery in Philadelphia, Pennsylvania.